Fate of the false vacuum in string-inspired nonlocal field theory: Solution of the soliton

 One can then rewrite

 By performing the change of variable $\sigma^2 = 2 \beta \omega$, one gets

-where $*$ is the convolution product with respect to $r$.
+where $*$ is the convolution product\footnote{See Refs.~\cite{Heredia:2021pxp,Kolar:2022kgx} for weakly nonlocal theories in convolutional form.} with respect to $r$.
 The new variable $\sigma \propto \sqrt{\omega}$ and is thus related to the separation of the scales $\mu$ and $M$.
-One can compute numerically the convolution of the exact soliton profile \eqref{exact_local} with the Gaussian function \eqref{Gaussian}, where one can see in Figs.~\ref{plot_nloc_soliton_0} and \ref{plot_nloc_soliton_0_sigma} that non-locality ($\sigma \neq 0$) smears the behavior of the local soliton near the kink when $\sigma$ increases.
-Far from the wall, the non-local soliton smoothly recovers the asymptotic behavior of the local one.
-Again, the effect of infinite derivatives is important when spacetime variations of the field are important, such as near the bubble wall.
+One can compute numerically the convolution of the exact soliton profile \eqref{exact_local} with the Gaussian function \eqref{Gaussian}, where one can see in Figs.~\ref{plot_nloc_soliton_0} and \ref{plot_nloc_soliton_0_sigma} that nonlocality ($\sigma \neq 0$) smears the behavior of the local soliton near the kink when $\sigma$ increases: the soliton width is increased by the smearing effect of nonlocality.
+This effect is already known for zero-thickness topological defects \cite{Calcagni:2008nm,Boos:2018bxf,Boos:2018bhd,Kolar:2020bpo,Boos:2020kgj,Kolar:2020max,Nortier:2021six}.
+Far from the wall, the nonlocal soliton smoothly recovers the asymptotic behavior of the local one.
+Again, the effect of the infinite series of derivatives is important when spacetime variations of the field are important, such as near the bubble wall.

 In this study, one needs only the asymptotic behavior for $|r| \gg 1$ to compute the coefficient $B$ in the thin-wall approximation.
 Therefore, from the asymptotic local solution \eqref{asympt_local} of $\varphi(0, r)$, one gets (cf. Fig.~\ref{plot_nloc_soliton}):